CML90/IntheGreen/README.md

 The today spent value starts at 0 and available starts at the daybudget value.
 As spent increases available and newbudget(tomorrow) decreases.
 Users can also undo transactions.

+new budget is calculated by subtracting the months budget by total spent for the month, thwen dividing it by the total number of days in the month minus today newbudget = (monthbudget - totalspent)/(totalDaysintheMonth - today);

 If, there is not monthlyspent row for the month (its a new month) ->
 ##### /monthly
     Set income,bills,savings.
 Automatically add into monthlyset and dailystats.